popany/notes/windows/hook/article/x86_API_Hooking_Demystified.md

 Assume that function A is located at address 0×401000 and that function B is located at address 0×401800.
 What we do next is, we determine the required relative offset.
 There is a difference of 0×800 bytes between the two functions, and we want to jump from function A to function B, so we don’t have to worry about negative offsets yet.

+Now comes the tricky part, assume that we have already written our jump instruction at address 0×401000 (function A), and that the instruction is executed.
+What the CPU will do is the following; first it will add the length of the instruction to the Instruction Pointer [<sup>[3]</sup>](#3-instruction-pointer--program-counter---wikipedia) (or Program Counter), the length of the jump instruction is five bytes, as we’ve established earlier.
+After this, the relative offset is added (the four bytes, or 32bits value, located after the opcode) to the Instruction Pointer.
+In other words, the CPU calculates the new Instruction Pointer like the following.

+    instruction_pointer = instruction_pointer + 5 + relative_offset;

+Therefore, calculating the relative offset requires us to reverse the formula in the following way.

+    relative_offset = function_B - function_A - 5;

+We subtract five because that’s the length of the jump instruction which the CPU adds when executing this instruction, and function_A is subtracted from function_B because it’s a relative jump; the difference between the addresses of function_B and function_A is 0×800 bytes.
+(E.g. if we forget to subtract function_A, then the CPU will end up at the address 0×401800 + 0×401000 + 5, which is obviously not desired.)

+In assembly, redirecting function A to function B will look roughly like the following.